 The flowers that bloom a smile

 And decorate my heart with?”

-The iconic Mukesh number ‘Kai Baar Yunhi Dekha Hai’ duly mentions about ‘mann ki seema rekha’ – the boundaries set by the heart.
+The iconic Mukesh number ‘Kai Baar Yunhi Dekha Hai’ duly mentions ‘mann ki seema rekha’ – the boundaries set by the heart.
 When in Mumbai, Deepa maintains such boundaries with Naveen.
 She is reluctant to hold his hand while de-boarding a boat.
 She feels sexual tension when her saree touches his hands as they share a taxi.
 That said, this sexual tension could all be a figment of imagination in Deepa’s chaotic mind.
-It is she who is convinced that there is no love as intense as first love.
+She is convinced that there is no love as intense as first love.

 As Rajnigandha races towards its finale, Basu Chatterjee makes sure that both the leading men are on an even keel.
 It is up to Deepa to decide the direction of her moral compass.
 And decide she does, in the final minute of the film’s run-time.